-The data gathering area also is in the area that was considered for the environmental analysis of the Proposed Lower Yuba River Accord, which is far more general than the information provided here.
-FERC's relicensing of the Project is also mentioned in a discussion of potential cumulative impacts within the greater Yuba Region (as defined in that document).
-The document assumed that any new conditions imposed by FERC would "not significantly affect cultural resources" (Proposed Lower Yuba River Accord 14-37).
+The Data Gathering Area described above also is within the area considered during the environmental analysis of the Proposed Lower Yuba River Accord, which offers far more general information than is provided here.
+FERC's relicensing of the Yuba River Development Project is also mentioned in a discussion of potential cumulative impacts within the greater Yuba Region (as defined in that document).
+The document assumed that any new conditions imposed by FERC would "not significantly affect cultural resources" (YCWA et al. 2007).
 The document stated that the overall cumulative effects were less than significant.